 Alternatively, imagine how much harder it would be to recognize such patterns and develop such routines if you only prepared by taking full practice exams, where you will see a Match the Reasoning questions every once in a while, and where you’d end up reviewing and thinking about Match the Reasoning questions while simultaneously trying to learn about and habitualize strategies for many other question types as well.

-In general, I recommend that you take just a few practice tests throughout the early and middle stages of your preparation, and that you save the majority of them for the tail end of your practice.
-The final phase of your prep should mimic the real exam more and more, and, ideally, the majority of your final prep time will be spent taking and reviewing full practice exams.
+In general, I recommend that you take just a few practice tests throughout the early and middle stages of your preparation, and that you save the majority of them for the tail end of your studies.
+In the final phase of your prep you should mimic the real exam more and more, and, ideally, the majority of your final study time will be spent taking and reviewing full practice exams.

 1) Make sure to take the exams as realistically as possible.
 Most importantly, don’t give yourself extra breaks and such between sections.
 You need to build up your stamina.